-And then there are the quieter projects—the ones that helped pay the bills and made it possible for everything else to exist in the first place.
+And then there are the quieter projects—the ones that paid the bills and made it possible for everything else to exist in the first place.

 June 22, 1972.